 Resources for Attorneys

-- "False Claims to U.S. Citizenship: Consequences and Possible Defenses" (July 2014): Click here to download.
+- "False Claims to U.S. Citizenship: Consequences and Possible Defenses" (issued July 2014, updated Nov.
+2014 to reflect new BIA precedent decision): Click here to download.

 - "Post-Departure Motions to Reopen or Reconsider" (March 2014): Click here to download.